branjbar/MiSS-Information-Extraction/README.md

 # MiSS Information Extraction
-The code provided here allows for extraction of names and household relationships from notarial acts written in Dutch language.
+The code provided here allows for extraction of names and husband-wife relationships from notarial acts written in Dutch language.

 ## How to use this code